-Experienced California Work Discrimination Attorney Ready To Assist You
+Experienced San Diego Work Discrimination Attorney Ready To Assist You

-Also Serving in Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, San Diego, and More
+Also Serving in Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, and More

 If your employer has discriminated against you, it can make your life unbearable.

 You know that workplace discrimination is illegal, but you feel overwhelmed and helpless when you think about an employment discrimination lawsuit.
-You need an experienced California workplace discrimination lawyer to represent you in this stressful time.
+You need an experienced San Diego workplace discrimination lawyer to represent you in this stressful time.

 - Winning a $30 million jury verdict for employees who suffered sexual harassment by their supervisor at Ralph’s Grocery Store (Gober v.
 Ralph’s Grocery Company, San Diego County Superior Court);